-- A. Course of conduct means two or more acts, including, but not limited to acts which the stalker directly, indirectly, or through third parties, by any action method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. - B. Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - C. Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.
+- A. Course of conduct means two or more acts, including, but not limited to acts which the stalker directly, indirectly, or through third parties, by any action method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. - B. Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim.

+C. Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.

-Hate Crimes a hate crime is a criminal offense committed that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
-Bias is a preformed negative opinion or attitude toward a group of persons based on their race, gender, religion, disability, sexual orientation, gender identity, ethnicity, or national origin.
-Hate crimes include any offense that is motivated by bias: murder/non-negligent manslaughter, sexual assault, robbery, aggravated assault, burglary, motor vehicle theft, arson, larceny-theft, simple assault, intimidation and destruction/damage/vandalism of property.
+Hate Crimes are defined as criminal offenses committed that manifest evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
+Bias is a preformed negative opinion or attitude toward a group of persons based upon their race, gender, religion, disability, sexual orientation, gender identity, ethnicity, or national origin.
+Hate crimes include any of the following offenses that are motivated by bias: murder/non-negligent manslaughter, sexual assault, robbery, aggravated assault, burglary, motor vehicle theft, arson, larceny-theft, simple assault, intimidation and destruction/damage/vandalism of property.